teknohog/bittools/README.txt

 compilation options are automatically found.
 For other unices, you may want to specify some options in the script.

-At minimum, the INSTALLDIR location near the beginning of the script should be edited to your taste.
+At minimum, the BASEDIR and INSTALLDIR locations near the beginning of the script should be edited to your taste.

 Requires: openssl, boost and db, in addition to usual development tools.